6 min read

 GET /v2/rooms/{room_id}/threads/{parent_id}/messages

-Thread messages are scoped to a single partition (the parent message), so there is no partition navigation.
+Thread messages are scoped to the selected parent message.
 Messages are returned oldest first.

 For nested threads, parent_id refers to the top-level parent message (the one without a parent), not the immediate reply.